 As advocates of sustainable development the GCA is committed to investing in ecologically responsible buildings, organic farming practices, clean energy, and conscientious waste disposal.

 Echoing the words of Margaret Mead, we truly believe that a small group of thoughtful, committed citizens can change the world.

 And we also believe in the GCA's unique capacity to catalyze, accelerate, and amplify this process by attracting, connecting, and informing the world's future global leaders.

-Additionally, it is our conviction in the power of 'paying it forward' that inspired us to make the GCA tuition-free.
+Additionally, beyond its efficacy in uniting exceptional students from around the world, it is the GCA's conviction in the power of 'paying it forward' that inspired us to offer tuition-free enrollment.
 For we believe that when deserving people are given a gift, as a reward for hard work, they tend to develop a sense of appreciation and gratitude, which is likely to manifest—and multiply—itself in good deeds to others.
 The power of this approach is that it can generate exponential growth.
-And the GCA believes that by embodying the merits of this philosophy—and in benefiting its students through it—it will encourage generosity and considerate leadership among its graduates.
-Ultimately, and compounded by the fact that a substantial number of these students will be poised to realize positions of power and influence, the long-term contributions from this way of thinking promises to be substantial.
+And the GCA believes that by embodying the merits of this philosophy it will encourage generosity and considerate leadership among its graduates.
+Ultimately, as a substantial number of these students will be poised to realize positions of power and influence, the long-term contributions from this way of thinking promises to be substantial.